-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our anti-bullying procedure (available on our website).
-If the bullying is particularly serious, or the procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tanti-bullying procedures.
+The anti-bullying policy is available on our website and all children receive a child-friendly version to keep.
+The subject of bullying is addressed at regular intervals in PSHE/RSE education.
+If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection